KIM-HANJOO/TOY-CFD-for-ground/README.md

 > 'room_input(2)' contains the informations of the room we are modeling
-> 'TMY3' contains the weather data of a whole year (from 1/1 to 12/31)
+> 'TMY3' contains the weather data of a whole year (from January 1st to December 31st)